Late payment interest

 How much interest can you claim?

 Late interest is the sum of a reference rate and an additional rate.
 This additional rate must be at least 8% but individual countries may apply higher rates.
-Public authorities are not allowed to fix lower interest rate.
+Public authorities are not allowed to fix lower interest rates.

 Statutory interest rate (%/year)